MobinAkhter/DevChallenge/README.md

 # DevChallenge

 ## Had trouble connecting web api with react.
 This was the first time I had react as frontend with .NET Core web api backend.
-Uusally, I did HTML, CSS, JS.
+Usally, I did HTML, CSS, JS.

 ## That took a lot of my time today, but I was not able to figure out some of the errors popping up, while coding simulatenously.